 Full Audit

-Capacity market participants are required to submit all required documents for all contributors
+Capacity market participants are required to submit all required documents for all demand response contributors

 Partial Audit

-A spot check to evaluate and compare meter data interval(s) for one or more contributors against their respective LDC interval meter data; or
+A spot check to evaluate and compare meter data interval(s) for one or more demand response contributors against their respective LDC interval meter data; or

-A manual selection of a set of contributors from a portfolio.
-In case of a manual selection, capacity market participant is required to submit all required documents for the selected contributors.
+A manual selection of a set of demand response contributors from a portfolio.
+In case of a manual selection, capacity market participant is required to submit all required documents for the selected demand response contributors.

 The default deadline is set to one calendar month from the date of issuance for the submission of all required supporting documentation: